Improvers & Additivesintermediateprofessional bakers21 min read · updated 2026-06-25

 • Specific enzyme dosages in FAU/g flour not cited (insufficient two-source confirmation for any numeric range)

-• Puratos S500 SG (Kosher) spec read on 2026-06-25 [ss-010] — confirms 200 ppm AA ceiling and processing-aid status; now incorporated in data.json comparison table and _claims.json c11–c12, c41
+• Puratos S500 SG (Kosher) spec read on 2026-06-25 — confirms 200 ppm AA ceiling and processing-aid status; now incorporated in the comparison table above

 Zeelandia Gamma GP — dosage guide by bread type

-Dosage recommendations extracted directly from Zeelandia Gamma GP product information sheet (Zeelandia Ltd UK) [ss-007].
+Dosage recommendations extracted directly from Zeelandia Gamma GP product information sheet (Zeelandia Ltd UK).
 All doses expressed as percentage of total flour weight.
 The dose escalation pattern reflects increasing need for xylanase action (WI-AX management) with fibre content, and increasing need for oven-spring improvement in crusty applications.
 Gamma GP contains no declared emulsifiers (enzyme + E300 only) — making it the most enzyme-pure improver in the Domson catalogue.

 Beneo BeneoPro VWG 75 — key specification (first-party spec sheet)

-Data extracted from the Beneo product sheet for BeneoPro VWG 75 Food (prod_01KJABDKPPNK973N55VC42HA5E) [ss-008].
+Data extracted from the Beneo product sheet for BeneoPro VWG 75 Food.
 Protein is expressed using BOTH the N×5.7 conversion (more precise for wheat gluten — accounts for high arginine content) and N×6.25 (standard food-industry convention).
 These are the same analytical measurement expressed with different conversion factors — they are compatible, not conflicting.
 BAKERpedia cites '70–80%' using N×6.25 without stating the conversion factor; the Beneo spec's 'min 75% DM (N×5.7)' is equivalent to 'min 82% DM (N×6.25)' and reflects higher quality than the generic BAKERpedia range.

 Cereform Breadsoy PP 32s MB — key specification (enzyme-active soya flour)